 A faster shutter speed such as 1/500 second or faster may also be needed in order to prevent overexposure.

 3. Portrait Photography

 When shooting portrait photography, you may want to adjust your camera settings for a wider aperture (smaller f-stop value) to create a shallow depth of field and blur the background, drawing attention to the subject — such as f/2.8 or wider.

-You will also want to use a moderate ISO such as ISO 200-800 and a shutter speed that is appropriate for the situation and subject movement.
+You will also want to use a moderate ISO such as ISO 200-1600 to avoid noise, and a shutter speed that is appropriate for the situation and subject movement.

 4. Landscape Photography

 In landscape photography, you may want to use a narrower aperture such as f/8, f/11, or higher in order to achieve a deep depth of field which will allow you to capture everything in the scene in focus.

 You will also want to use a low or moderate ISO based on lighting conditions and a shutter speed that is appropriate for the scene.

 When capturing fast-moving subjects such as sports or wildlife photography, you will need to use a fast shutter speed such as 1/500 second or faster to freeze the action.